 During the conversion, YAML is always reformatted, so you might see some differences in the API definition, such as empty lines deleted.

 If you need to provide the API definition from the platform elsewhere, you can download it in its current format.
 For more details, see Download fixed API definitions.

 If you need to change the name of an API definition you have already imported to 42Crunch Platform, you can rename it without having to reimport it.

 - Type in the new name, and click Rename.

 Define a naming convention for APIs

 Organization administrators can specify a regular expression that all APIs imported in the organization must follow.
 The naming convention is applied in addition to the pattern already imposed by 42Crunch Platform.

 If you have integrated API Security Audit to your CI/CD pipeline with the integration plugin, pay attention that you do not define a naming convention that conflicts with the one that the plugin uses, especially if you have changed the default collection name.
 This could prevent the integration plugin from working properly, which could disrupt your CI/CD.

-- Click next to your username, and click Organization settings.
+- Click next to your username, and click System preferences.